IBM/appconfiguration-go-sdk/README.md

 the cloud to activate or deactivate features in your application or environment, when required.
 You can also manage the properties for distributed applications centrally.

+## Prerequisites
+- Go version(1.17, 1.16.7) or later is recommended

 ## Installation
 **Note: The v1.x.x versions of the App Configuration Go SDK have been retracted.
 Use the latest available version of the SDK.**